CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 Watch
 ^^^^^

-The ``watch`` command prints out tables of open orders, open bets, and deals currently waiting for bitcoin payments from one of your addresses.
+The ``watch`` command prints out tables of open orders, open bets, and order matches currently waiting for bitcoin payments from one of your addresses.